HridoyHoque/EduFun-Toybox-Client-Side/README.md

-* if sometimes any section don't show data then please wait a few seconds for loading the data, it may occur sometimes for vercel issues.
+* Sometimes Shop by category data will take some time to fetch for vercel issues.

 Live Link: https://edufun-toybox-client.web.app